 \section{Numerical results}

-In this section we demonstrate results of our numerical simulations of neutrino trajectories (see Section \ref{sec:ResNeutrinoTraj}), angular distribution of neutrino energy flux (see Section \ref{sec:ResAngDistrib}) and theoretical distributions of neutrino pulsars over the neutrino amplification factor (see Section \ref{res:ResAmpDistrib}).
+In this section we demonstrate results of our numerical simulations of neutrino trajectories (Section \ref{sec:ResNeutrinoTraj}), angular distribution of neutrino energy flux (Section \ref{sec:ResAngDistrib}) and theoretical distributions of neutrino pulsars over the neutrino amplification factor (Section \ref{res:ResAmpDistrib}).
 The gravitational bending of neutrinos propagating through a star is affected by the internal mass distribution.
-To illustrate this dependence, we examine three cases of internal mass density distribution represented by a power law $\rho\propto r^\alpha$, where $\alpha=-2,\,-1$, and $0$.
-We also analyse mass density distributions calculated for three specific NS EoSs (see Section \ref{sec:NS_EoS}), assuming NS masses of $1.4M_\odot$ and $2M_\odot$, \red{and for a strange star, assuming its mass of $1.4M_\odot$}.
-Furthermore, to demonstrate the \red{possible} impact of neutrino scattering \red{or absorption in a compact star, we perform} simulations for neutrinos of different energies.
+We analyse mass density distributions calculated for three specific NS EoSs (see Section \ref{sec:NS_EoS}), assuming NS masses of $1.4M_\odot$ and $2M_\odot$, and for a strange star, assuming its mass of $1.4M_\odot$.
+In the latter case, to demonstrate the possible impact of neutrino absorption in a compact star, we perform simulations for neutrinos of different energies.